 Using Baking Soda

-Baking soda is more than just a baking ingredient—it can also be used for stain removal.
-For this method, you want to mix it with cold or warm water (one part baking soda to two parts warm water) to create a thin paste.
+In a small bowl, mix some baking soda with cold or warm water (one part baking soda to two parts warm water) to create a thin paste.

 Let the fabric sit for at least one hour – that will give the baking soda ample time to set into the fibers.
-From there, you can wash the garment as normal with ACTIVE detergent.

 Using White Vinegar

 White vinegar can also be added to your polyester clothes to remove stains.
-Simply create a solution by mixing 1/3 cup vinegar to 2/3 cup warm water.

 Using Rubbing Alcohol